Discover the gardens at Blickling Estate

 Vibrant colours in the double borders

-The empty beds are then ready to receive the summer penstemons.
-Amongst the varieties we choose are Snow Storm (white), Raven (black), Sour Grapes (purple), King George (red) and Garnet (wine) which mingle together to produce a riot of colour throughout the summer months.
+Another contirutor to the riot of colour throughout the summer months are the penstemons.
+Amongst the varieties we choose are Snow Storm (white), Raven (black), Sour Grapes (purple), King George (red) and Garnet (wine) which mingle together to produca glorious display.

 The penstemons sit alongside 44 varieties of annuals in the double borders.
 These include Nicotiana, Verbascum, Nasturtiums, Helianthus, Calendula and Antirrhinum, as well as herbs such as Fennel, Sage and Basil.